 The defendant will receive prior written notice of the charge.
 The Dean will present the case and may call witnesses as appropriate.
-The student may choose to be accompanied to this hearing by one or two supporters (if two, one is to be a JCR officer).
+The student may choose to be accompanied to this hearing by one or two supporters (if two, one is to be an MCR/JCR officer, dependant on which common room you are a member of).
 The student may make a defence, call witnesses, and cross-examine witnesses called by the Dean.
 The student and their supporter(s) will withdraw before the Panel reaches a decision.
-Any penalties imposed will be in proportion to the gravity of the offence and may range from fines, to suspension from access to college facilities or premises for a specified period, to a recommendation for suspension (rustication) for a specific period, or expulsion (sending down).
+Any penalties imposed will be in proportion to the gravity of the offence and may range from fines, to suspension from access to College facilities or premises for a specified period, to a recommendation for suspension (rustication) for a specific period, or expulsion (sending down).
 The decision of the Panel shall be reported to Governing Body by the Principal.